qmk/qmk_firmware/keyboards/keebzdotnet/fme/readme.md

 * Hardware Supported: F-Me Macropad
 * Hardware Availability: https://www.keebz.net/shop/p/f-me

+Getting the board into bootloader mode:

+To flash firmware onto this board, you'll need to bring the PCB into bootloader mode.
+To enter bootloader mode, press the reset button on the back of the PCB twice.
+The reset button is located in the top left corner near the indicator LED.

 Make example for this keyboard (after setting up your build environment):

     make keebzdotnet/fme:default